 Student's First Checklist

-New students planning to register for courses at CSN must follow the steps outlined on the Open Entry Program Checklist.
-This checklist provides information on the registration process for new students seeking an Open-Entry Health Science Certificate of Achievement or Completion.
+New students planning to register for courses at CSN must follow the steps outlined on the RN-BSN Open Entry Checklist.
+This checklist provides information on the registration process for new students seeking the RN to BSN Open-Entry Health Science program.

 Find out how to Transfer Credits to CSN from other colleges.